cal-itp/mobility-marketplace/content/pages/index.md

 hero:
   headline: A new home for modern and equitable transportation innovations
   text: >-
-    Welcome to The Transit Stop—Cal-ITP's one-stop resource—where transportation providers can find device and service procurements and learn about new technology
+    Welcome to the California Mobility Marketplace—a one-stop resource to help California’s transit providers upgrade their fare collection systems to accept contactless payment methods like credit cards and smartphones.

+    Explore this site to find procurement support, secure pre-negotiated rates, and learn how contactless fare collection can help you and your riders.
-  image: /assets/uploads/home-illo-main.png
+  image: /assets/uploads/home-illo-payment-types.png
 actions:
   - knt7omv
   - m79ixx7